-Dr. Kovalchik, 64, has been a director since 1989 and serves as Chair of the Compensation Committee.
+Dr. Kovalchik, 65, has been a director since 1989 and serves as Chair of the Compensation Committee.
 Dr. Kovalchik is a physician and the Director of DaVita Healthcare Kidney Center, Torrington, Connecticut.
 He serves as Chairman of the Ethics Committee, Charlotte Hungerford Hospital, Torrington, Connecticut and also serves on the Compensation Committee of Aplicate, a privately held company.
-The Board is well served by Dr. Kovalchik's extensive medical knowledge and his compensation committee leadership experience.
-Dr. Kovalchik's current term expires in 2011.
+The Board has determined to nominate Dr. Kovalchik for election in part due to his extensive medical knowledge and his compensation committee leadership experience.
+Dr. Kovalchik's current term expires in 2011